unional/storybook-presets/README.md

 # Storybook Presets

+**Deprecated**: here is a workaround for the issue this fork tries to solve: https://github.com/storybookjs/presets/issues/242#issuecomment-1259806359

 ![CI](https://github.com/storybookjs/presets/workflows/CI/badge.svg)

 Storybook presets are grouped collections of babel, webpack, and addons configurations that support specific use cases.